dchang0514/streamlite-app/README.md

    * Marker Size - Select size of the marker
    * Show data option - an option to select display raw data of the scatter plot

-## EDA Web Service URL on render.com
+## Web Service URL
-https://streamlite-app.onrender.com
+The web service URL deployed at render.com is: https://streamlite-app.onrender.com

 ## License